erikpeter/fbroc/readme.md

 ------------------------------------------------

 fbroc is intended for the *fast* bootstrapping of ROC curves, so that the package can be used for simulation studies and shiny applications.
+To achieve the necessary performance all critical algorithms are implemented in C++.
 On my machine fbroc is capable of calculating about 100000 bootstrap replicates for a ROC curves constructed from 500 observations in about one second.

 To install: